-We urgently recommend you to start looking for accommodation for yourself and your family in Germany as soon as possible; preferably several months before you begin your stay.
+We especially recommend that you to start looking for accommodation for yourself and your family in Germany as soon as possible; preferably several months before you begin your stay.

 Some universities have guesthouses for international visiting researchers.
-As there is huge demand for accommodation in these guesthouses, you should make enquires at the earliest opportunity.
+As there is generally great demand for accommodation in these guesthouses, you should make enquires and bookings as early as possible.

-If you want to search for accommodation privately, you can consult the following websites among others:
+If you want to search for accommodation privately, you can use many different portals across Germany.

-It is worth reading the advertisements in the local newspaper and checking the notice boards at your university for offers.
-You can also post your own advertisement on the websites mentioned above, for example, or in local newspapers and on notice boards.
-Furthermore, you can enlist the help of an real estate agency to find accommodation.
-Please note that from 1 June 2015, the real estate agent’s commission must be paid by apartment seekers only if they engaged the agent themselves.
-Otherwise, the real estate agent's services have to be paid by the landlord.
-A list of estate agents at your place of residence can be found in the Gelbe Seiten (Yellow Pages) (enter 'Immobilienmakler' and the name of the town).
+It is often worth reading the advertisements in local newspapers and checking notice boards at your university for accomodation offers.
+You can also post your own advertisement for a room or flat search on some accomodation websites, in local newspapers or on notice boards.
+Furthermore, you can enlist the help of a real estate agency to find accommodation.
+Please note that from 1 June 2015, real estate agent commissions must only be paid by those looking for flats if they hired the agent themselves.
+In all other cases, these services are to be paid by the landlord.
+A list of real estate agents in your place of residence can be found in the Gelbe Seiten (Yellow Pages) (enter 'Immobilienmakler' and the name of the town).

 Everyone who becomes resident in Germany is required to register their address with the authorities.
 It is also a requirement to register a new address following a move within Germany and to deregister at the registration office (Meldeamt) as a resident when leaving the country.